mozilla/addons-frontend/docs/moz-addon-manager.md

 It will prompt you to install some dependencies.
 Re-run it until you have everything installed and configured.

-You then need to check out a clone of [mozilla-central]().
+After you have everything, the bootstrap script prompts you to check out a clone of [mozilla-central](https://hg.mozilla.org/mozilla-central/).

-Change into the source directory and apply this patch to allow a local server at a URL like `localhost:3000` (notice that the port does not need to be defined):
+Change into the source directory and apply this patch to allow a local server at a URL like `localhost:3000`.

 ```diff
 diff --git a/toolkit/mozapps/extensions/AddonManager.jsm b/toolkit/mozapps/extensions/AddonManager.jsm